-Joshua Tree National Park, or simply JTree as it is often called, is located in Southern California, just a few hours from the sprawling city of Los Angeles, and it may just be one of the best places for stargazing near Los Angeles, since it is away from the light pollution.
+Joshua Tree National Park, or simply JTree as it is often called, is located in Southern California, just a few hours from the sprawling city of Los Angeles, and it may just be one of the best places for stargazing near Los Angeles since it is far away from the light pollution.

 Weather in Joshua Tree National Park

 JTree is best visited in the winter months or during the shoulder season, it is one of the best National Parks to visit in Spring, to be honest.
-It can be incredibly hot here during the summer months, which makes it somewhat agonizing… A few years after my first visit to the park, I returned with my girlfriend in June and we were still sweating to death as we camped out that night in my pickup truck camping rig.
+It can be incredibly hot here during the summer months, which makes it somewhat agonizing… A few years after my first visit to the park, I returned with my girlfriend in June and we were sweating to death as we camped out that night in my pickup truck camping rig.